Billy the Kid: Outlaw

-On March 20, Wallace wrote to McCarty, "to remove all suspicion of understanding, I think it better to put the arresting party in charge of Sheriff Kimbrell [sic] who shall be instructed to see that no violence is used."
-McCarty responded on the same day, agreeing to testify and confirming Wallace's proposal for his arrest and detention in a local jail to assure his safety.
-On March 21, McCarty let himself be captured by a posse led by Sheriff George Kimball of Lincoln County.
-As agreed, McCarty provided a statement about Chapman's murder and testified in court.
-However, after McCarty's testimony, the local district attorney refused to set him free.
-Still in custody several weeks later, McCarty began to suspect Wallace had used subterfuge and would never grant him amnesty.
-McCarty escaped from the Lincoln County jail on June 17, 1879.McCarty avoided further violence until January 10, 1880, when he shot and killed Joe Grant, a newcomer to the area, at Hargrove's Saloon in Fort Sumner, New Mexico.
-The Santa Fe Weekly New Mexican reported, "Billy Bonney, more extensively known as 'the Kid,' shot and killed Joe Grant.
+On March 20, Wallace wrote to Bonney, "to remove all suspicion of understanding, I think it better to put the arresting party in charge of Sheriff Kimbrell [sic] who shall be instructed to see that no violence is used."
+Bonney responded on the same day, agreeing to testify and confirming Wallace's proposal for his arrest and detention in a local jail to assure his safety.
+On March 21, he let himself be captured by a posse led by Sheriff George Kimball of Lincoln County.
+As agreed, Bonney provided a statement about Chapman's murder and testified in court.
+But after his testimony, the local district attorney refused to set him free.
+Still in custody several weeks later, Bonney began to suspect Wallace had used subterfuge and would never grant him amnesty.
+He escaped from the Lincoln County jail on June 17, 1879.

+Bonney avoided further violence until January 10, 1880, when he shot and killed Joe Grant, a newcomer to the area, at Hargrove's Saloon in Fort Sumner.
+The Santa Fe Weekly New Mexican reported, "Billy Bonney, more extensively known as 'the Kid', shot and killed Joe Grant.
 The origin of the difficulty was not learned."
-According to other contemporary sources, McCarty had been warned Grant intended to kill him.
+According to other contemporary sources, Bonney had been warned Grant intended to kill him.
 He walked up to Grant, told him he admired his revolver, and asked to examine it.
 Grant handed it over.
-Before returning the pistol, which he noticed contained only three cartridges, McCarty positioned the cylinder so the next hammer fall would land on an empty chamber.
-Grant suddenly pointed his pistol at McCarty's face and pulled the trigger.
-When it failed to fire, McCarty drew his own weapon and shot Grant in the head.
-A reporter for the Las Vegas Optic quoted McCarty as saying the encounter "was a game of two and I got there first."
+Before returning the pistol, which he noticed contained only three cartridges, Bonney positioned the cylinder so the next hammer fall would land on an empty chamber.
+Grant suddenly pointed his pistol at Bonney's face and pulled the trigger.
+When it failed to fire, Bonney drew his own weapon and shot Grant in the head.
+A reporter for the Las Vegas Optic quoted Bonney as saying the encounter "was a game of two and I got there first".

-In 1880, McCarty formed a friendship with a rancher named Jim Greathouse, who later introduced him to Dave Rudabaugh.
-On November 29, 1880, McCarty, Rudabaugh, and Billy Wilson ran from a posse led by sheriff's deputy James Carlysle.
-Cornered at Greathouse's ranch, McCarty told the posse they were holding Greathouse as a hostage.
-Carlysle offered to exchange places with Greathouse, and McCarty accepted the offer.
+In 1880, Bonney formed a friendship with a rancher named Jim Greathouse, who later introduced him to Dave Rudabaugh.
+On November 29, 1880, Bonney, Rudabaugh, and Billy Wilson ran from a posse led by sheriff's deputy James Carlysle.
+Cornered at Greathouse's ranch, he told the posse they were holding Greathouse as a hostage.
+Carlysle offered to exchange places with Greathouse, and Bonney accepted the offer.
 Carlysle later attempted to escape by jumping through a window but he was shot three times and killed.
-The shootout ended in a standoff; the posse withdrew and McCarty, Rudabaugh, and Wilson rode away.
+The shootout ended in a standoff; the posse withdrew and Bonney, Rudabaugh, and Wilson rode away.

-A few weeks after the Greathouse incident, McCarty, Rudabaugh, Wilson, O'Folliard, Charlie Bowdre, and Tom Pickett rode into Fort Sumner.
-Unbeknownst to McCarty and his companions, a posse led by Pat Garrett was waiting for them.
+A few weeks after the Greathouse incident, Bonney, Rudabaugh, Wilson, O'Folliard, Charlie Bowdre, and Tom Pickett rode into Fort Sumner.
+Unbeknownst to Bonney and his companions, a posse led by Pat Garrett was waiting for them.
 The posse opened fire, killing O'Folliard; the rest of the outlaws escaped unharmed.